ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 11. Outcome and Condition at Discharge

-For discharge to ward/home:
+For discharge to ward or home:

 “Patient transferred to general ward in stable condition.
 Alert and oriented.
 Afebrile.
 Tolerating oral diet.
 SpO₂ 96% on room air.
 Wound healing satisfactorily.”